- HB Length: 38-59 cm (15-23″)

 Oncillas Leopardus tigrinus are one of the smallest cat species in the Americas, averaging 2.5 kg.
+They are often referred to as Tigrinas in scientific literature.
 Their coat is light brown to rich ochre or grey, with very dark brown or black spots and blotches.
 Melanistic Oncillas do occur.
 The underparts are lighter with solitary black spots.
 Limbs are spotted on the outside, and the long tail has spots at the root, developing into black rings.
 They are daintily built cats, with a narrow head and a white line above the eyes.
 The large ears are rounded and black on the outside with a conspicuous white central spot.
 The irises are golden or light brown.
 The fur is firm, lies close to the skin and does not turn forward in the nape region as it does on the Ocelot Leopardus pardalis and Margay Leopardus wiedi.

 These tiny cats are found from Venezuela to northern Argentina.
 There is also a separate population in central Costa Rica through to Panama.
 Genetic studies have shown a divergence in the two populations, suggesting the two might be separate species that have been isolated for 3.7 million years.
 The distribution of these cats is similar to that of the Margay and Ocelot, but is patchier in the Amazon basin with several large gaps.

 Oncillas are thought to show a strong preference for montane cloud forest at higher levels than the Margay or Ocelot.
 In Columbia, they are restricted to elevations above 1,500 m and have been found as high as 3,600 m in Costa Rica.